 Understanding the OSI Model as a Backend Engineer

-As backend engineers, we spend most of our time writting APIs, designing databases, and shipping business logic.
+As backend engineers, we spend most of our time writing APIs, designing databases, and shipping business logic.
 It is always easy to assume that networking is "someone else's problem" yet when systems fail, the root cause is often not in the code itself, but rather somewhere in the layers beneath it.

 This is where the OSI model becomes more than just a theoretical concept but rather a practical mental framework for debugging, performance tuning, security and system design.